jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 At Auth0, different teams are making extensive use of Storybook as a development and design tool.
 In the final chapter of this series, we are going to explore how we are converging designers and developers into a Design Systems team that is letting us iterate faster and developer better products for our cherished customers.

+Feel free to grab the source code of the project we have created so far from the [Marvel Bank App GitHub repo](https://github.com/auth0/marvel-bank-app).

 {% include asides/about-auth0.markdown %}